 A short history

-Fifty-two years later the Equal Opportunity Act, 1984 (WA) came into effect on 8 July 1985.
+The Equal Opportunity Act, 1984 (WA) came into effect on 8 July 1985.
 It was supported in Parliament by all parties and community organisations, after ten years of campaigning by women’s groups.

-The Equal Opportunity Act 1984 implements, at a State level, Australia’s commitments to international human rights instruments.
+The Equal Opportunity Act 1984 was introduced to implement, at a state level, Australia’s commitments to international human rights instruments.
 It contained two objects - to promote equality of opportunity in Western Australia and to provide remedies in respect of discrimination on the grounds of sex, pregnancy, race, religious or political conviction, or involving sexual harassment.

 The State Administrative Tribunal (until 2005, the Equal Opportunity Tribunal) is responsible for determining cases of discrimination which are not settled by conciliation.

-The Office for Equal Employment Opportunity oversees the implementation of equal employment opportunity, in all State government authorities, including local government and tertiary institutions.
+The Office for Equal Employment Opportunity oversees the implementation of equal employment opportunity, in all state government authorities, including local government and tertiary institutions.

 The Equal Opportunity Commission - 30 years on